Grant proposal and submission FAQ

 Your assigned grants coordinator or specialist will provide specific deadlines for you and all parties aiding in the proposal application.
-Please keep in mind that the Sponsored Programs Administration is requesting fully completed applications be submitted to their office for review at least four full business days prior to the sponsor deadline.
-In the case of more complex proposals, they may request additional review time.
+Please provide final standard proposal (R21, R01) documents to the Beckman grants team at least nine days ahead of the agency deadline.

 Note: Proposal is due to Sponsored Programs Administration four days before the sponsor deadline.

 Note: Submissions closer to sponsor deadline than nine days will receive limited review focusing on required documents.

 How are responsibilities divided for those involved in a grand submission or award?